By Wil Forbis

 As the reaction to “Get Out” grew, I started to suspect that white audiences were receiving it as a penance film.
 Many of the comments and reviews I read came from white people commending a film in which pretty much every single white person is a villain.
 Liking the film seemed to contain, for white fans at least, an element of racial atonement.

-Something about all this bugs me.
+But something about all this bugs me.
 I understand a movie can be political, or offer cultural critiques, and those elements tie in with how the film is received.
-But I also think you should be able to judge a movie on its own merits, on how well it tells its story, on the acting, directing, camerawork and such.
+However, I also think you should be able to judge a movie on its own merits, on how well it tells its story, on the acting, directing, camerawork and such.
 And I feel that much of the praise for “Get Out” from guilty white people blows past all this.
 All that matters, in their eyes, is the film’s politics.
 (Even that’s not quite right.
 All that matters is what praising the film says about their politics.
 For white liberals, praising “Get Out” is ego-definition.
 It’s saying, “here’s what I stand for.”)

 I think movies should be about more than their politics.
 There are plenty of movies with good hearts that were plain awful.
 And there are plenty of movies with something questionable at their core that were pure genius. (“Pulp Fiction” comes to mind.)
 While it is very tempting to “pick a side” in the current culture war, that decision shouldn’t eliminate nuanced critiques of art.